serosenstein/qrcode_asset_manager/README.md

 COMMIT;

-Be sure to clear all of the previously generated .pngs on the share if you're wiping the datbase!

 # If you're getting an error about QR codes being NULL #
-1) Make sure secure-file-priv=/var/lib/mysql-files is set in your my.cnf (requires DB bounce) 1a) SHOW VARIABLES LIKE "secure_file_priv"; -- this can be used to verify it's set properly and see what the value is, maybe also need to look at mysql "insecure mode";
-2) make sure you have qrencode installed and it's in the users path that your webserver is running as
+1) make sure you have qrencode installed and it's in the users path that your webserver is running as
-3) Tested on Rocky Linux with PHP and lighttpd and qrencode:
+2) Tested on Rocky Linux with PHP and lighttpd and qrencode:

 	php-7.2.24-1.module+el8.4.0+413+c9202dda.x86_64
 	php-pdo-7.2.24-1.module+el8.4.0+413+c9202dda.x86_64